-This case relates to petition for a writ of prohibition brought by the Alachua County property appraiser; the Department joined in the petition as a co-petitioner.
+This case relates to a petition for a writ of prohibition brought by the Alachua County property appraiser; the Department joined in the petition as a co-petitioner.
 In the related circuit court proceeding [Alachua County Circuit Court Case No. 01-2002-CA-4836], the City of Gainesville is challenging the ad valorem assessment of certain telecom towers the City owns and uses for commercial purposes for tax years 1998 through 2002.

-The property appraiser's motion to dismiss the case for lack of jurisdiction was denied by the trial court on 04-11-03.
-Writ of prohibition issued on 09-18-03 by the First District, directing that circuit court dismiss the city's complaint for lack of jurisdiction.
+The property appraiser's motion to dismiss the case for lack of jurisdiction under Section 194.171(1), Florida Statutes, was denied by the trial court on April 11, 2003.
+The First District Writ issued a prohibition on September 18, 2003 directing that the circuit court dismiss the city's complaint for lack of jurisdiction.

 The City of Gainesville appealed to the Florida Supreme court alleging conflict with the decision of the Fifth District in Florida Governmental Utility Authority v.
 Day, 784 So.
 2d 494 (Fla.
-5th DCA 2001).
-The Supreme Court has already accepted the case of Ward v.
+5th DCA 2001) (Day).
+The Supreme Court had already accepted the case of Ward v.
 Brown, 28 Fla.
-L. Weekly D731 (Fla.
+L. Weekly D 731 (Fla.
 1st DCA March 13, 2003) for review (see Ward v.
 Brown, 848 So.
 2d 1157 (Fla.
 2003)) which should be determinative of the issues in this case.
-Oral argument in Ward v.
-Brown was held on December 2, 2003.
-Awaiting the Court's decision on jurisdiction.
+On June 4, 2004 the Supreme Court issued an order to Show cause and the parties timely filed their responses.
+On October 27, 2004 the Court discharged the Order to show cause and directed that the case proceed.